-Ecora does not anticipate any tangible progress on the tenements covered by the Group's royalty until ~2050, while BHP continues to develop its other iron ore interests in the Pilbara region.
+Yandicoogina mines and BHP's rail line serving its current operations at Mining progress on the tenements covered by the Group's royalty until ~2050, while BHP continues to develop its other iron ore interests in the Pilbara region.
 The Pilbara royalty is classified as a royalty intangible asset on the balance sheet.
-As such, this asset is carried at cost less amortisation and impairments.
-Royalty intangible assets are amortised when commercial production commences, on a straight-line basis over the expected life of the mine.
+As such, this asset is carried at